eddwebster/football_analytics/README.md

 *    [Premier League club Manchester City hire astrophysicists](https://en.as.com/en/2021/03/24/opinion/1616586679_570100.html) (24/03/2021) by Alfredo Relaño for AS;
 *    [Manchester City will have astrophysicists in their ranks](https://www.marca.com/en/football/premier-league/2021/03/23/6059e09622601da60e8b459c.html) in Marca;
 *    [It IS rocket science!
 Manchester City hire astrophysicists to their data analysis team in bid to move Premier League leaders further ahead of their rivals](https://www.dailymail.co.uk/sport/football/article-9390675/It-rocket-science-Manchester-City-hire-multiple-astrophysicists-zoom-ahead-rivals.html) by Jack Gaughan (22/03/2021) for The Daily Mail;
-*    [Liverpool sign up for StatsBomb 360: Ted Knutson explains why this stats revolution will change the game](https://www.skysports.com/football/news/11669/12248621/liverpool-sign-up-for-statsbomb-360-ted-knutson-explains-why-this-stats-revolution-will-change-the-game) (18/03/2021) by Adam Bate for Sky Sports News;
+*    [Liverpool sign up for [StatsBomb](https://statsbomb.com/)360: Ted Knutson explains why this stats revolution will change the game](https://www.skysports.com/football/news/11669/12248621/liverpool-sign-up-for-statsbomb-360-ted-knutson-explains-why-this-stats-revolution-will-change-the-game) (18/03/2021) by Adam Bate for Sky Sports News;
 *    [Data experts are becoming football's best signings](https://www.bbc.co.uk/news/business-56164159) (05/03/2021) by Justin Harper for BBC News;
 *    [How a Celtic blogger nurtured by Brendan Rodgers is now lifting Leicester City](https://www.thetimes.co.uk/article/how-a-celtic-blogger-nurtured-by-brendan-rodgers-is-now-lifting-leicester-city-9hhchpnfp) (27/02/2021) by Tom Roddy for The Times;
 *    [17-Year-Old Man Lands Dream Job Of Getting Paid To Watch Football All Day](https://www.sportbible.com/football/news-17-year-old-man-lands-dream-job-of-getting-paid-to-watch-football-20210204) by Adnan Riaz for Sport Bible;